therobenalam/big2-multiplayer/README.md

 Note: Big Two has many variants.
 This MVP uses common rules aligned with Pagat/Wikipedia references.

+## Deployment

+**See [DEPLOYMENT.md](./DEPLOYMENT.md) for complete deployment instructions.**

+This project uses a split deployment architecture:
+- **Frontend**: Deployed on Vercel (optimized for React/Vite apps)
+- **Backend**: Deployed on Render.com (supports WebSocket connections)

+Quick start:
+1. Deploy backend to Render (see DEPLOYMENT.md)
+2. Copy your backend URL
+3. Deploy frontend to Vercel with `VITE_BACKEND_URL` environment variable
+4. Access your app at the Vercel URL

 ## Local development

 - Prereqs: Node 18+